glevyhas/pix-plot/README.md

 $ pip install https://github.com/yaledhlab/pix-plot/archive/master.zip
 ```

 Please note that you will need to use Python 3.6 or Python 3.7 to install and use this package.
-The HTML viewer also _**requires a WebGL-enabled browser**_.
+The HTML viewer also _**requires a WebGL-enabled browser**_ (most modern browsers updated to the latest version has this enabled to default but no guarantees).

 ## Quickstart